moaaadl/library-manager/readme.md

 # 📚 Library Manager (Python OOP Project)

 **Are you learning Python too?**
-Fork this project, play with the code, and maybe even add a new feature!
+<p>Fork this project, play with the code, and maybe even add a new feature!
-Pull requests are welcome!
+Pull requests are welcome!</p>

 <h3>Installation & Setup</h3>